Jscherbe/webpack-mixin/README.md

 # Webpack Mixin

-Reusable webpack config for developing traditional sites/themes.
-Includes things commonly needed, and is setup for proxying the Webpack dev server.
+Reusable webpack config for developing traditional sites/themes (Drupal, etc).
+Includes things commonly needed, and is setup for proxying your local dev server (MAMP, etc) through Webpack's dev server.
+So you can take advantage of Hot Module Replacement, live reload, in browser build errors, etc. Usage instructions and webpack/babel setup below.

-The goal of this package is to create a reusable/updatable configuration so that each project can reduce config complexity and focus more on it's specific needs.
-Also to avoid having to make updates across many configuration files that are basically all the same (loader rules, plugins, etc).
+The goal of this package is to create an easily reusable and updatable default webpack configuration, reduce config complexity and allow project configuration to be focused more on it's specific needs.
+Load this module as your base configuration and then merge in project requirements (entry/output, loaders, plugins, etc).

 ## Provides